m2osw/snapwebsites/libsnapwebsites/tests/cs/README.md

 not ever be used in a secure manner since (obviously?) the private key has been compromised.

-To suppose more of the secure ciphers, you will want to use a dhparam.pem file.
+To suppose more of the secure ciphers, you will want to use a `dhparam.pem` file.
 This file is generated with:

     openssl dhparam -outform PEM -out dhparam.pem 1024

-When the server is running, you can attempt a connection to the server using openssl.
+When the server is running, you can attempt a connection to the server using OpenSSL.
 This will give you information about what cipher is used to connect, show you the certificate, etc.

     > openssl